-3.4.
-Additive Noise
+3.4 Additive Noise

-Kim (1986) introduced independent additive noise with the same covariance as the original data X so that $Y = X + \varepsilon$ is the resultant masked data.
+Kim [12] introduced independent additive noise with the same covariance as the original data X so that $Y = X + \epsilon$ is the resultant masked data.
 He showed that the covariance of Y is a multiple of the covariance of X and gave a transformation to another variable Z that is masked and has the same covariance as X. He also showed how regression coefficients could be computed and how estimates could be obtained on subdomains.
-His work has been extended by Sullivan and Fuller (1989, 1990) and Fuller (1993).
-In this paper, we will consider the basic additive noise $Y = X + \varepsilon$ as was also considered by Fuller.
+Sullivan and Fuller ([20], [21]) and Fuller [11] extended Kim's work.
+In this paper, we will consider the basic additive noise $Y = X + \epsilon$ as was also considered by Fuller.
 Masking via additive noise has the key advantage that it can preserve means and covariances.
-As shown by Fuller (1993), arbitrary distributions can be transformed to normality, masked via additive noise, and then transformed back to the original scale.
-The two transformations also induce some bias.
-Additive noise has the disadvantage that files may not be as confidential as with some other the other masking procedures.
-Kim has also shown that, if additive noise methods are used properly, then means and covariances from the original data can be reconstructed on all subdomains using the observed means and covariances from the masked data and a few additional parameters that the data provider must produce.
-Fuller (1993) has additionally shown that higher order moments such as the regression coefficients of interaction terms can be recovered provided that additional covariance information is available and specialized errormeasurement software is applied.
+Additive noise has the disadvantage that files may not be as confidential as with some of the other masking procedures.
+Kim has shown that means and covariances from the original data can be reconstructed on all subdomains using the observed means and covariances from the masked data and a few additional parameters that the data provider must produce.
+Fuller [11] has shown that higher order moments such as the regression coefficients of interaction terms can be recovered provided that additional covariance information is available.

-3.5.
-Suppression
+3.5 Suppression

-The suppression (or masking) methodology of mu-Argus is described by DeWaal and Willenborg (1995, 1996).
-In global recoding (or global suppression), several categories of a variable are combined to form new categories.
+DeWaal and Willenborg ([5], [6]) describe the suppression (or masking) methodology of μ -Argus.
+In global recoding, several categories of a variable are combined to form new categories.
 For instance a geographic code such as State abbreviation may have a subset of code values replaced by different code such as NorthEast U.S. In this way, the number of variables agreeing on the code (or variable) is increased.
 Local suppression sets certain values of individual variables to missing.
 The purpose of local suppression is to increase the set of records that agree on a combination of code (or key) values.
-DeWaal and Willenborg (1995) discuss a method in which the information-theoretic loss to local suppression can be minimized.
-The software mu-Argus (van Gemerden, Wessels, and Hundepol 1997) contains facilities to allow a user to determine combinations of key variables that place a record at risk of re-identification, give the user tools so that the user can quickly globally recode a file and analyze the results, and to locally suppress a file automatically.
-We note that the risk of re-identification used by mu-Argus is the risk when simple combinations of key variables are used in matching.
+The software μ -Argus (van Gemerden, Wessels, and Hundepool [22]) contains facilities to allow a user to determine combinations of key variables that place a record at risk of reidentification, give the user tools so that the user can quickly globally recode a file and analyze the results, and to locally suppress a file automatically.
+We note that the risk of re-identification used by μ -Argus is the risk when simple combinations of key variables are used in matching.
 The risk does not refer to re-identification via arbitrary means.